Peak District National Park Foundation

 You can also contact the UK’s data protection supervisory authority, the Information Commissioner’s Office here

-– indirectly through third parties such as Mail Chimp when you sign up to our e-newsletter or Charity Checkout when you make a donation online, or from partner organisations that support delivery of the services you may receive.
+Or indirectly from our website or social media platforms, through third parties such as Mail Chimp when you sign up to our e-newsletter or Enthuse when you make a donation online, Justgiving or from partner organisations that support delivery of the services you may receive.

 a) we have your consent (where consent is needed)

 b) we need to use the information to comply with our legal obligations